 - 1. The Federal Energy Regulatory Commission (FERC) regulates the wholesale rates that utilities charge for transmission service and the type of transmission services provided. - 2.
-MISO and SPP do not own transmission or generation facilities, but work with utilities that voluntarily choose to be their members to operate the regional transmission system reliably and in the least-cost manner through energy and capacity markets.11 MISO and SPP assist their members in developing long-term transmission plans for the region.
-MISO members currently operate in all or part of 15 states plus the Canadian province of Manitoba.12 MISO cannot require its members to build new resources, nor is it responsible for the development of long-term plans for generation.
+MISO and SPP do not own transmission or generation facilities but work with utilities that voluntarily choose to be their members to operate the regional transmission system reliably and in the least-cost manner through energy and capacity markets.
+MISO and SPP assist their members in developing long-term transmission plans for the region.
+MISO members currently operate in all or part of 15 states plus the Canadian province of Manitoba.
+(MISO and SPP are called Regional Transmission Organizations, which are responsible for moving electricity over large interstate areas.
+Despite this geographical definition, electric utilities can choose which Regional Transmission Organization to join and, if they meet the terms of the agreements, could switch to another Regional Transmission Organization.)
+MISO cannot require its members to build new resources, nor is it responsible for the development of long-term plans for generation.
 FERC regulates the rates and practices of MISO and SPP. - 3.
 The North American Electric Reliability Corporation (NERC) develops and enforces certain electric reliability standards for what is known as the "Bulk Power System" or "the grid."
 There are seven NERC Reliability Regions covering the United States and Canada, as shown in Map 1.
 Minnesota is in the "MRO" region, as noted above.
 NERC's other reliability organizations are the Western Electricity Coordinating Council, Inc. (WECC), Texas Reliability Entity (Texas RE), Northeast Power Coordinating Council, Inc. (NPPC), Reliability First (RF), SERC Reliability Council (SERC, the successor to the Southeast Electric Reliability Council), and Florida Reliability Coordinating Council, Inc. (FRCC).
 Because an outage in one part of the grid can affect other parts of the grid, NERC coordinates among these regions. - 4.
-The Midwest Reliability Organization (MRO), with members in eight states (Minnesota, Wisconsin, Iowa, North Dakota, South Dakota, Nebraska, Montana and Illinois) and two Canadian Provinces (Manitoba and Saskatchewan), develops and ensures compliance with regional and interregional electric standards for the transmission system and performs assessments of the grid's ability to meet the demands for electricity.
+The Midwest Reliability Organization (MRO), with members in eight (8) states (Minnesota, Wisconsin, Iowa, North Dakota, South Dakota, Nebraska, Montana and Illinois) and two (2) Canadian Provinces (Manitoba and Saskatchewan), develops and ensures compliance with regional and interregional electric standards for the transmission system and performs assessments of the grid's ability to meet the demands for electricity. - 5.
+The Organization of MISO States (OMS) is a self-governing organization of representatives from the regulatory commissions of 15 states, the City of New Orleans and Manitoba.
+The regulatory commissions have certain authorities over transmission-owning utilities participating in MISO.
+The OMS examines various issues and makes recommendations to MISO, FERC and other relevant government agencies regarding matters that affect state jurisdiction and other regional transmission matters.
+The